 In addition to administrative fees, a sales is collected for the sale and redemption of the unit shares in the Fund.
-The sales fee is a maximum of 2% of the net asset value of each unit.
-The sales fee is reflected in the bid/offer spread at any given time and is currently 1%.
+The sales fee is a maximum of 2.0% of the net asset value of each unit.
+The sales fee is reflected in the bid/offer spread at any given time and is currently 2.0%.
 No redemption fee is collected for redeeming units in the Fund.

-If an investment is made in unit shares of funds for collective investment, which are managed directly by or with a mandate from Stefnir, or by another company which is linked to Stefnir by common operations or management, or by substantial direct or indirect holdings, Stefnir may not take a fee for subscriptions or redemption of investment in the funds.
+If an investment is made in unit shares of UCITS and other funds for collective investment, which are managed directly by or with a mandate from Stefnir, or by another company which is linked to Stefnir by common operations or management, or by substantial direct or indirect holdings, Stefnir may not take a fee for subscriptions or redemption of investment in the funds.

-Expenses related to the operation of the Fund are not included in Stefnir's fees, nor are expenses related to the FSA.
+Expenses related to the operation of the Fund are not included in the management company's fees, nor are expenses related to the FSA.
 The Management Company reserves the right to demand repayment of costs relating to financial systems other than the asset management system and costs relating to subscriptions to share indices, software, auditing, legal services, postage and paper etc. The cost of the above may not exceed 0.10% of the average net asset value of the Fund on an annual basis.

 If special circumstances dictate that it is necessary to protect the interests of the Fund with measures which will significantly exceed the aforementioned ratio, it shall be permitted to charge the Fund for related expenses, provided that Stefnir has concluded that it is in the Fund members' best interests to pursue this course of action.
+The FSA must be notified of the charging of any such expense.